 The Corporation recognizes loss allowances for expected credit losses ("ECLs") on its financial assets measured at amortized cost.
 Lifetime ECLs are the ECLs that result from all possible default events over the expected life of a financial instrument whereas 12 month ECLs are the ECLs that result from possible default over the next 12 months.
 The maximum period considered when estimating ECLs is the maximum contractual period over which the Corporation is exposed to credit risk.
-ECLs are a probability-weighted estimate of credit losses.
+ECLs are a probability-weighted estimate of credit losses, twelve month ECLs are recorded on origination and changed to lifetime ECLs should a significant deterioration in credit risk arise.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Corporation expects to receive).
 ECLs are discounted at the effective interest rate of the financial asset.